-EvansMDS is offering three public grant programs for 2023.
+EvansMDS offered three public grant programs for 2023:

 Grant Calls for 2023 (in process)

 - None at this time.
 New grant calls are usually announced in late November, prior to the annual meeting of the American Society of Hematology.

 - EvansMDS Young Investigator Awards 2023 – This transition award is for up to three years of funding at $125K/year targeted at senior trainees looking to move to an independent investigator position in Myelodysplastic Syndromes Research.
 Applications have been received, selected and recipients notified of their award.
 Recipients are posted on the Researcher Profiles page.

 - Discovery Research Grants 2023 – These awards are for up to three years funding at $200K/year for studies to address critical challenges in Myelodysplastic Syndromes.
 Grants have been awarded.
 Recipients are posted on the Researcher Profiles page.

 - Artificial Intelligence/Machine Learning Grants 2023 – These awards are for up to three years funding at $200K/year for studies to address critical challenges in Myelodysplastic Syndromes specifically capitalizing on recent advances in Artificial Intelligence and Machine Learning.
 Applications have been selected and awards are being finalized.
 Recipients are posted on the Researcher Profiles page.

 - The Edward P. Evans Foundation does not accept and will not acknowledge unsolicited funding requests.